fbpx

 How much will my green car loan cost?

-As mentioned, green car loans are generally cheaper than standard car loans due to the interest rate discount included by most lenders who offer them.
-However, the cost of your loan will ultimately come down to a variety of factors specific to your profile, including the following:
+The cost of your loan will ultimately come down to a variety of factors specific to your profile, including:

-• Your interest rate: the lower your rate, the lower the cost of interest on your loan.
+• Your interest rate: the lower your rate, the less interest you’ll pay.

 • Your loan term: the faster you pay off your car loan, the less interest you’ll pay.